 Year 4

 Welcome to the Year 4 class page!
-Our team are Mr Bebbington and Miss Dempsey.
+Our team are Mr Bebbington and Mrs Fordyce.

 - Spellings & Times-tables: tested on Fridays